The CLIP OS kernel is based on Linux. It also integrates:

 CLIP OS intends to leverage SELinux in its security model.

 We do not need SELinux to be disableable.

 We do not want SELinux to be disabled.
-In addition, this would prevent LSM structures such as security hooks from being marked as read-only.
+In addition, keeping this option off makes LSM structures such as security hooks read-only.